verdaux/BookNotes/Phrases/Insults.md

 - [ ] Wishing disasters on your bloodline
 - [ ] Are you sure you want me to start commenting on your appearance too?
 - [ ] You're right.
 I'm sorry you're like this.
+- [ ] Tough talk for a fella with a small cock.